G2, the software and services reviews platform, reveals that there are more than 200 eCommerce platforms available for online businesses today.

-Both WooCommerce and Magento are great choices when it comes to choosing a platform for eCommerce businesses.
+Both WooCommerce and Magento are great choices when choosing a platform for eCommerce businesses.
 For beginners and small businesses on a tight budget, we’d recommend WooCommerce as it gets off the ground quickly, is scalable, and is cost-effective.

-On the other hand, Magento shines for its scalability and other features that WooCommerce lacks without purchasing additional extensions.
+On the other hand, without purchasing additional extensions, Magento shines for its scalability and other features that WooCommerce lacks.
+Various extensions like Magento 2 Custom Checkout Fields, Shopping by Brand, Search Extensions, etc. Magento optimizes your business to generate breakthrough growth.
 If you ignore the high cost of its Enterprise Edition, Magento is a great choice for companies that wish to move into eCommerce.